AGoliath/webstack/readme.md

 ## Introduction

 This is my seed repository for any HTML 5 project I start.
-This file descripes some of the core features of the stack and should give you everything you need to know to start coding.
+This file describes some of the core features of the stack and should give you everything you need to know to start coding.

 Besides the core project structure, I added a couple of pages that all implement a simple a+b=c functionality in a number of different ways.
 This should give you a first hands-on example on core AngularJS concepts.